-- Denial of effectiveness of social distancing or quarantine for COVID-19, or calls encouraging people to suspend these practices before official determinations have been made public
+- Denial of effectiveness of social distancing or quarantine for COVID-19, or calls encouraging people to suspend these practices.

-- Calls to apply, ingest, or otherwise utilize illicit or potentially harmful substances as preventive or curative treatments (e.g., smoking, cocaine, drinking bleach)
+- Calls to apply, ingest, or otherwise utilize illicit or potentially harmful substances as preventive or curative treatments.

-- COVID-19 as primarily affecting or excluding an ethnic group
+- Arguments that COVID-19 primarily affects or excludes an ethnic group/groups.

 - COVID-19 as hoax, fake, or false hysteria

-- COVID-19 as part of far-reaching conspiracy or cover-up
+- COVID-19 or any related Covid vaccine as part of far-reaching conspiracy or cover-up

-- COVID-19 as engineered in a lab (including as a “bioweapon”)
+- COVID-19 as engineered in a lab as a “bioweapon”